click on the menu below to navigate this site

 Monday, November 26, 2007

-Back into the Drake Passage this day and night where we encountered 40 plus knot winds and 6 foot swells; it was extremely rough going.
+Back into the Drake Passage today and tonight, where we encountered 40-plus knot winds and 6-foot swells; it was extremely rough going.

-Meals continued to be severed but less and less people were attending.
-One passenger fell down some stairs and broke her arm, another passenger was sitting eating lunch when she was thrown to the other side of the dining room.
-I found that laying in my bunk was the only way to get relief from the stormy weather.
+Meals continued to be served, but fewer and fewer people were attending.
+One passenger fell down some stairs and broke her arm, and another passenger, while eating lunch, was thrown to the other side of the dining room.
+I found that lying in my bunk was the only way to get relief from the stormy weather.

 Tuesday, November 27, 2007

-After another long night and morning of similar weather we finally sited the South American mainland.
-Once we turned into the Beagle Channel we began to get relief from the weather and suddenly the ship was full of people again.
-Everyone was sad to leave the Antarctic behind but then everyone was glad to be off the Drake Passage too.
+After another long night and morning of similar weather, we finally sighted the South American mainland.
+Once we turned into the Beagle Channel, we began to get relief from the weather, and suddenly the ship was full of people again.
+Everyone was sad to leave the Antarctic behind, but also glad to be off the Drake Passage.

 Wednesday, November 28, 2007

-Here is a GPS track of the trip we made.
-If you look carefully you will see our unplanned rescue trip north and then an about face once we heard everyone was rescued by another ship.
+GPS track of the trip Here is a GPS track of the trip we made.
+If you look carefully, you'll see our unplanned rescue trip north and then our about-face once we heard everyone was rescued by another ship.

-We docked at Ushuaia harbor in the morning and we left the ship by 8:00 a.m.
-We wondered around Ushuaia all morning looking at the gift and tourist shops.
+We docked at Ushuaia harbor in the morning, and we left the ship by 8:00 a.m.
+We wandered around Ushuaia all morning, exploring the gift and tourist shops.
 People bought the obligatory soft penguin toy or seal or whale.
-Ushuaia is a nice place but there is not much to do there especially before 10:00 a.m.
-We finally ended up in a coffee shop which had free Internet access and good coffee so we spent the rest of our time there until we meet with the tour group and boarded our bus to the airport.
-Eventually the airplane arrived and we left Ushuaia and the Antarctic behind us.
+Ushuaia is a nice place, but there isn't much to do there, especially before 10:00 a.m.
+We eventually ended up in a coffee shop that had free Internet access and good coffee, so we spent the rest of our time there until we met with the tour group and boarded our bus to the airport.
+Eventually, the airplane arrived, and we left Ushuaia and Antarctica behind.

 Thursday, November 29, 2007

 It turns out that motion sickness can be a gift that keeps on giving, as Mina used to say.
-That is I have been motion sick on land since I landed in Ushuaia on Wednesday.
-Every time I sit at my PC to update my trip site and log I get sea sick again; very strange.
-I hope this goes way soon because all I have done for the last 30 years is type on one PC or another.
+Since landing in Ushuaia on Wednesday, I've been experiencing motion sickness on land.
+Every time I sit at my PC to update my trip site and log, I get seasick again— very strange.
+I hope this goes away soon, because all I've done for the last 30 years is type on one PC or another.

-Between feeling sick and updating my site we have been sightseeing in Buenos Aires.
-The ingurgitation of the newly elected president is supposed to occur this weekend I hope it is a peaceful one as the political square, famous for Evita's speeches from her balcony is right next to our hotel.
+Between feeling sick and updating my site, we have been sightseeing in Buenos Aires.
+The inauguration of the newly elected president is supposed to occur this weekend, and I hope it is a peaceful one as the political square, famous for Evita's speeches from her balcony, is right next to our hotel.

-The Antarctic is an amazing but, very hostile place.
+The Antarctic is an amazing, but very hostile place.
 It is extremely difficult to get to and leave.
 One must endure all kinds of discomfort and cold.
 The risks of real danger from being in the Antarctic are extremely high.
-But then the pleasure of seeing this frozen continent, its panoramic beauty, and its precious wildlife are worth all the discomfort and risk.
+But the pleasure of seeing this frozen continent, its panoramic beauty, and its precious wildlife are worth all the discomfort and risk.

-Well that was my Antarctic adventure; now on to my next six months world trip.
+Well, that was my Antarctic adventure; now on to my next six-month world trip.

 The full trip video: Antarctica, the forgotten continent